mrzhouwalle/TestGitHub/Readme.txt

 ﻿Git is a distributed version control system.
-Git is free sofware added by zhou wanli.
+//Git is free sofware added by zhou wanli.

 Git tracks changs of files again.